 Features Of Bar And Chain Oil

-In a two-stroke engine, it’s the other way around – the oil has to penetrate into the combustion chamber and turn into smoke from the exhaust system.
+In a two-stroke engine, it’s the other way around – the vegetable oil, canola oil for example (or other vegetable oils like soybean oil or sunflower oil), has to penetrate into the combustion chamber and turn into smoke from the exhaust system.
 This has led to a number of fairly stringent requirements for good chainsaw oil:

 - Purity and cleanliness.
 The dimensions of a chainsaw carburetor are miniaturized.
 The channels through which the fuel mixture moves are so narrow that various foreign substances can partially block or even clog them.

-- Combustion of the oil/gasoline mixture must be as fouled as possible.
-Otherwise, during regular operation the working cylinder gets caked: the soot covers the walls of the combustion chamber and the piston, and leads to wear of the cylinder surface.
+- Combustion of the vegetable oil/gasoline mixture must be as fouled as possible.
+Otherwise, during operation at high speeds the working cylinder gets caked: the soot covers the walls of the combustion chamber and the piston, and leads to wear of the cylinder surface.
 Operation of such engine becomes not only undesirable, but even dangerous.

-- Oil should not only lubricate but also clean the interacting.
+- Vegetable oil like canola oil should not only lubricate but also clean the interacting.
 To a greater extent, this applies to synthetic fluids, the performance characteristics of which are among the best on the market.

-- Oil for two-stroke engines manufacturers make colored.
+- Chainsaw oil for two-stroke engines manufacturers make colored.
 When dissolved in gasoline, it colors it pale pink or red.
 This way the operator can easily check if he (or one of his crew) forgot to prepare the mixture in the right proportion.

 Consequences Of Using Low-Quality Bar Oil

-Serious chainsaw manufacturers indicate directly in the instructions of their products what oil to use with the device.
+Serious chainsaw manufacturers indicate directly in the instructions of their products what chainsaw oil or substitute oil to use with the device.
 Naturally, the accompanying products will have the same brand.
 This is not only a marketing move, but also a sound recommendation.
 Companies that have been making saws for many years have sufficient production capacity and produce really good oils.

-If the bar and chain exhaust system becomes clogged with soot and carbon black particles, the engine’s power will inevitably drop.
+If the bar and chain exhaust system becomes clogged with soot and carbon black particles, the engine’s power will inevitably drop if you use drained motor oil or used motor oil.
 Blowing the combustion chamber can no longer be carried out as intensively, most of the exhaust gases remain in the cylinder and the fuel pump does not have enough power to pump the right amount of mixture.

 What To Lubricate The Bar And Chain With

 - Environmental friendliness.
-To minimize damage to the environment, it is advisable to choose a plant-based oil that can decompose after use.
+To minimize damage to the environment, it is advisable to choose a plant-based chainsaw bar oil that can decompose after use.